ColeTownsend/Balzac-for-Jekyll/_events/Informal_Hangouts.md

 **Hands-On Session**

 "Theory shows you the path, Hands-On takes you on it."
-Interesting Hands-On session (e.g on 3D printing) will ensure you never loose touch.
+Interesting Hands-On sessions (e.g on 3D printing) will ensure you never lose touch.

 **Lab Visits**

-Aimed to keep you acquainted with the research happening in the areas you love in the very place you live.
+Aimed at keeping you acquainted with the research happening in the areas you love in the very place you live.